New Oral Hepatitis C Drugs: FAQ

 Dec.
 9, 2013 -- Experts call two new drugs for hepatitis C ''game changers" that they expect will dramatically improve treatment for many of the 3 million Americans with a chronic infection.
 Hepatitis C can lead to liver failure.

 Both new pills -- Olysio (simeprevir) and Sovaldi (sofosbuvir) -- work better than the current treatment for hepatitis C. They cure it more often and in less time.
 They also have fewer side effects.

 In a major advance, the drugs could eliminate the need for some patients to take interferon, which is injected and can have unpleasant, even intolerable side effects.

 "Most hepatitis C patients and most physicians would like never to use interferon again,'' says Henry Masur, MD, past president of the Infectious Diseases Society of America.

 The FDA approved both new oral drugs in combination with other drugs, he says.
 "Neither can be taken alone.''
 The next question, he says, is "What is the best combination?''

 Doctors hope -- and predict -- that the combinations deemed best will often exclude the need for interferon for more and more patients.
 But the new drugs are expected to be more expensive.

 Here, three experts address questions they get from patients about the new options.

-Both Olysio and Solvadi prevent the virus from copying itself, Masur says.
+Both Olysio and Sovaldi prevent the virus from copying itself, Masur says.